eegg/school-policies-and-procedures/src/admissions.rst

 When a child leaves:

-* Their documents are archived
+* Their documents are archived and the child's Learning Journey books and Graduation Certificate are presented at the Graduation Ceremony.
 * Go to `Changing sessional patterns`_